alco/numspell/doc/Spelling-Algorithm.md

 On the highest level of abstraction, the spelling algorithm is a box with one input and one output.

-You feed an number to it and it returns a string with that number's spelling.
+You feed a number to it and it returns a string with that number's spelling.

 ## The Basic Outline ##